The Rainbow Warrior in Mumbai waters

 About Greenpeace India:

-Greenpeace India was founded in 2001, and is a legally registered society with offices in Delhi, Mumbai, Bangalore, Patna, Kolkata, Pune, Hyderabad and Chennai.
-We have an Indian board of governors made up of notable Indian citizens and an Indian Senior Management Team (SMT) who lead an organisation of 350 (approx.) Indian staff.
+Greenpeace India was founded in 2001, and is a legally registered society with offices in Chennai, Delhi, Bengaluru and Patna.
+Our governance structure has an Executive Board made up of notable Indian citizens, an Executive Director Dr. Ravi Chellam, and a Senior Management Team who lead a multicultural Indian team.

-Greenpeace India is an independent organisation connected to a network of other Greenpeace offices in over 55 countries.
-We share the name, vision and our belief in non-violence, personal action, bearing witness, global solutions and financial independence.
+Greenpeace India is an independent organisation registered in India, connected to a network of other Greenpeace offices in over 55 countries.
+We share the name and the vision of Greenpeace globally, and are guided by the same belief in non-violence, personal action, bearing witness, global solutions and financial independence.
 Please get involved.

 Greenpeace started in 1971 with a small group of volunteers organising a music concert to raise funds to sail a boat from Vancouver to Amchitka to protest against US militarism and the testing of nuclear weapons.
 The tests went ahead but the protests gave birth to a new idea – Greenpeace.

 44 years on each Greenpeace office decides its own campaign priorities working together to create a global framework;

 - Catalysing an energy revolution to address the number one threat facing our planet: climate change.
 In India we actively campaign to promote solar power.